Plombo/vcromclaim/README.md

   supported, it might be trivial to expand neogeo_convert.py to include support for your game.
 * NEO GEO: Many Neo Geo games are encrypted.
 At this time, there is no way of decrypting these games.
-(Though, in theory it should be possible.
-Worst case, one can extract the game as a Wad, run the game in Dolphin's debug mode, dump the RAM, and get the ROM data from there.)
+(If you are desperate, you can emulate the WAD in Dolphin, and use Dolphin's debug mode to create a ram dump.
+The ram dumps shoould contain the decrypted roms.)
 * NEO GEO: The BIOS used for Neo Geo games (MVS version for some, AES version for some) is extracted, but many of the support ROMS (e.g. 000-lo.lo, sfix.sfix, etc) are NOT extracted at this time.